vadimdemedes/import-jsx/readme.md

 > Require and transpile JSX on the fly

-- Uses the lightweight Bublé to transpile source code
 - Doesn't install any `require()` hooks
 - Auto-detects React pragma (`React.createElement`) and falls back to `h` pragma supported by Preact and others
 - Caches transpiled sources by default